godotengine/godot-docs/classes/class_editorspatialgizmo.rst

 - void **add_collision_triangles** **(** :ref:`TriangleMesh<class_TriangleMesh>` triangles **)**

-Add collision triangles to the gizmo for picking.
+Adds collision triangles to the gizmo for picking.
 A :ref:`TriangleMesh<class_TriangleMesh>` can be generated from a regular :ref:`Mesh<class_Mesh>` too.
 Call this function during :ref:`redraw<class_EditorSpatialGizmo_method_redraw>`.

 .. _class_EditorSpatialGizmo_method_add_handles:

 - void **add_handles** **(** :ref:`PoolVector3Array<class_PoolVector3Array>` handles, :ref:`Material<class_Material>` material, :ref:`bool<class_bool>` billboard=false, :ref:`bool<class_bool>` secondary=false **)**

-Add a list of handles (points) which can be used to deform the object being edited.
+Adds a list of handles (points) which can be used to deform the object being edited.

 There are virtual functions which will be called upon editing of these handles.
 Call this function during :ref:`redraw<class_EditorSpatialGizmo_method_redraw>`.